huggingface/api-inference-community/docker_images/sklearn/README.md

 This script needs to be run _only once_ when you first start developing, or each time a new scikit-learn version is released.

+The created model repositories are also used for common tests of this package, see `tests/test_dockers.py` > `test_sklearn`.

 Note that a working [mamba
 installation](https://mamba.readthedocs.io/en/latest/installation.html) is
 required for this step